-Our latest webinar took place on Wednesday 6th March 2019.
+Our fourth webinar took place on Wednesday 6th March 2019.
 Professor Patrick Brundin chaired the panel discussion on Sleep in Parkinson’s, featuring recent papers including: ‘The sleep-wake cycle regulates brain insterstitial fluid tau in mice and CSF tau in humans’.

 Our third webinar took place on Wednesday 5th December 2018.
 Chair Professor Patrick Brundin was joined by Dr Ziv Gan-Or, Benjamin Stetcher, Dr Roy Alcalay, Dr Gaurav Gupta and Jonathan Silverstein to discuss recent papers from Genetics to the Clinic.